stefanrueger/urboot/docs/makeoptions.md

    for upload and verification auto-magically.

-   Earlier urboot versions up to v7.7 could compile a bootloader with `VBL=2` or `3`, so the bootloader itself patches the vectors at the cost of enlarged code size.
-As avrdude v7.1 with its urclock programmer is now reasonably well distributed, options `VBL=2` and `VBL=3` are no longer relevant as patching the application vectors in *every* bootloader is not a good use of flash if that can be done by the uploader program.
+   Earlier urboot versions up to u7.7 could compile a bootloader with `VBL=2` or `3`, so the bootloader itself patches the vectors at the cost of enlarged code size.
+As avrdude v7.1 or higher with its urclock programmer is now reasonably well distributed, options `VBL=2` and `VBL=3` are no longer relevant: patching the application vectors in *every* bootloader is not a good use of flash if that can be done by the uploader program.
 Removing these options has simplified the source code `urboot.c`.

    Burning a VBL-enabled urboot onto an MCU should in theory also require the jump to boot section be burned to the reset vector.
 The accompanying `urloader` sketch does that.
 However, one will